groupdocs-viewer/GroupDocs.Viewer-for-Java/Docs/content/viewer/java/developer-guide/advanced-usage/viewing/view-image-files/_index.md

 ---
 ## Overview

-For today there a lot of image files formats that contain pixel bit map with color(or black and white) values, some of them you can find in cameras (like JPEG, CR2) or in FAXes/scanners (TIF, TIFF).
+For today there a lot of image files formats that contain pixel bit map with color (of black and white) values, some of them you can find in cameras (like JPEG, CR2) or in FAXes/scanners (TIF, TIFF).
 Some formats use image compression (like JPEG), for some formats use it optional (TIF/TIFF).

 ## Supported Image Formats

 The following image formats are supported by the [GroupDocs.Viewer for Java](https://products.groupdocs.com/viewer/java).

-Auto Detection means that [GroupDocs.Viewer for Java](https://products.groupdocs.com/viewer/java) can determine the type of the image file by reading the information in the file header.
+Auto Detection means that [GroupDocs.Viewer](https://products.groupdocs.com/viewer) can determine the type of the image file by reading the information in the file header.

 | File Extension | File Type | Auto Detection |
 | --- | --- | --- |